harnerdesigns/jackharner-gatsby/content/blog/gutenberg-selectcontrol-not-saving-attributes/index.md

 ## Conclusion

 Make sure you're saving your attributes as the appropriate type, (Number, String, Boolean, etc.) and WordPress Gutenberg should stop giving you issues.
-Hit me up on Twitter [@JackHarner](https://twitter.com/jackharner) if you have any other WordPress related questions.
+Hit me up on BlueSky [@JackHarner](https://bsky.app/profile/jackharner.com) if you have any other WordPress related questions.